-Hong Kong Ballet teams up with M+, Hong Kong’s new museum of visual culture which opens this autumn, along with ADM Capital Foundation, HK2050isNOW and CWR, to present Beyond Carbon.
+Hong Kong Ballet teams up with M+, Hong Kong’s new visual culture museum, in partnership with The ADM Capital Foundation, HK2050isNOW and CWR, to present Beyond Carbon.
 This ground-breaking interdisciplinary immersive experience includes a series of thought-provoking world premieres by international and Hong Kong choreographers that explore the timely topic of climate change.
-An explosion of ideas and creativity, this bold fusion of inspiring dance, talks and workshops takes place throughout M+’s iconic new Herzog & de Meuron designed building in the West Kowloon Cultural District.
+An explosion of ideas and creativity, this bold fusion of inspiring dance, talks and workshops takes place throughout M+’s iconic new Herzog & de Meuron-designed building in West Kowloon Cultural District.

-Dutch-based American Stephen Shropshire’s intriguing new work How to Mourn a Glacier explores the loss of one of nature’s truly remarkable phenomena by soulfully blending drama with powerful movement.
-With his fiercely compelling The Lost Season set to Vivaldi’s iconic The Four Seasons, re-ordered and augmented with newly-commissioned electronic music, HKB’s Choreographer-in-Residence Hu Song Wei Ricky ponders the ways in which our weather is changing due to how we are treating our planet.
+Dutch-based American Stephen Shropshire’s intriguing new work The Measures (previously titled How to Mourn a Glacier) explores the loss of one of nature’s truly remarkable phenomena by soulfully blending drama with powerful movement.
+With his fiercely compelling The Lost Season set to Vivaldi’s iconic ‘The Four Seasons’, re-ordered and augmented with newly-commissioned electronic music, HKB’s Choreographer-in-Residence Hu Song Wei Ricky ponders the ways in which our weather is changing due to how we are treating our planet.
 Ten additional short pieces, choreographed by Jessica Burrows, Luis Cabrera, Sarita Chan, Feng Jingyi, Li Lin, Lin Chang-yuan Kyle, Leung Chunlong, Forrest Rain Oliveros and Jonathan Spigner, are featured at public spaces throughout M+ to encompass timely environmental and climate change topics.